maxdollinger/daylight-alarm-clock/README.md

 }
 ```

-#### Socket.io
+## Socket.io
-emmits three events: 'led', 'alarm', 'sleepTimer' and sends the same obj as the GET Method
+emmits three events:
+'led', 'alarm', 'sleepTimer' and sends the same data as the api endpoints on GET